 Here you can choose a fertilizer that is high in P, K like 6-30-30.
 A fertilizer that contains other micro-nutrients like Cu (Copper), Zn (Zinc), Fe (Iron), Mg (Magnesium) is also beneficial.

 Misting the leaves with fish emulsion or seaweed also helps nurture the bud growth.
-Here, we use a more diluted solution so it doesn't burn our little buds.
+Here, we use a more diluted solution so the high amount of nutrients doesn't burn our little buds.
 Water daily using well-draining growing medium when flowers are blooming.

-We can space out the feeding 2-3 weeks before blooming.
+We can feed every 2-3 weeks before blooming.
 As they are flowering, we reduce the amount & just let the plants enjoy the good food.

 A Desert Rose Life Cycle

 Observing the life cycle of your desert roses can help you feed them most effectively.
 The problem many growers have when feeding is what some growers call a zero response from the plants.

 Some call this unresponsiveness, sleeping roots or just resistance.
-What it is is that they don't see much growth no matter how much they feed the plants.
+What it is is that they don't see much growth no matter how much more food they feed the plants.
 It's just not taking in anymore.
 This could lead to the attraction of fungi, which could lead to root rot in some cases.
 Some growers overfeed their plants.

 The best time to feed your babies is when it's shooting the branches up strongly & after it has used all the energy for flower & seed pod creation.
 This is when they are most hungry & craving the food and water for a new cycle.